Steiner-254/Android-Spy-App/RoadMap.md

 4. Use the Spy Application to get the OTP Code for gmail login.
 - Once the Spy App has been successfully deployed, use the correct username and password to login & get the OTP using the Spy App -> Full Access.

+>> `Avoid several testing of the login credentials as they will cause Rate Limit alert and victim will be notified to change login credentials!`

 5. Access the Gmail Account.
 - Using the OTP & Correct credentials (username and password). access the gmail account fully.

+>> `REMEMBER To DELETE the notification (email accessed by different device) - On Both Inbox & Recycle Bin`

+>> `If possible be quick in this process`

 6. Access the YouTube Account [Lateral-Movement]
 - Using the full access to the Gmail Account, escalate and access the YouTube channel/account.